CopernicaMarketingSoftware/Documentation/ResponsiveEmail/main/faq.md

 We are a company ([Copernica](https://www.copernica.com/en "Copernica Marketing Software")) with more than 10 years of experience in building high standard email marketing software.
-For the email template editor we are currently working on, we needed a library that can parse the JSON spit by our editor, to genuine HTML code suitable for emails.
+For the email template editor we are currently working on, we needed a library that can parse the JSON spit out by our editor, to genuine HTML code suitable for emails.
 And so we created it.
-And then we thought: 'Hey, now that we have created that software, why not build an API around it, so anyone can use it!
+And then we thought: "Hey, now that we have created that software, why not build an API around it, so anyone can use it!".
 And so we did...

 ## Can you also send the emails for me?